Quantifying mandibular positioning error and simulated temporomandibular joint-space changes in patient-specific occlusal splints: Experiments

 \section{Experiments}

-The purpose of the experiments is not to provide a clinically representative analysis of TMJ behavior, but to demonstrate the applicability of the proposed method to real multimodal data and to illustrate the types of measurements and variability that can be obtained.
+The experimental part of the study was designed as a methodological proof of concept.
+Its purpose was to demonstrate the applicability of the proposed transformation-based framework to real multimodal data and to illustrate how positioning errors introduced by occlusal splints can be measured, analysed statistically, and propagated to simulated temporomandibular joint (TMJ) configurations.

-The experiments were conducted on archival multimodal data from a single patient and include splint design, repeated measurement of realized positioning, and simulation-based assessment of temporomandibular joint (TMJ) configuration.
+The experiments were conducted using archival multimodal data from a single patient.
+The workflow included: (i) selection of representative mandibular positions from a recorded motion sequence; (ii) design and fabrication of occlusal positioning splints corresponding to these positions; (iii) repeated optical scanning of plaster models with the splints in place; (iv) estimation of achieved mandibular transformations; and (v) simulation-based assessment of the corresponding TMJ configurations.

-The proposed method was evaluated using positioning occlusal splints designed for selected mandibular positions derived from the recorded motion sequence.
-The analyzed positions included anterior incisor contact, maximum protrusion, maximum lateral rotation of the mandible to the right and left with maintained anterior tooth contact, maximum mouth opening, and maximum opening combined with simultaneous rotation to the right and left.
+The analysed mandibular positions included anterior incisor contact, maximum protrusion, maximum lateral rotation of the mandible to the right and left with maintained anterior tooth contact, maximum mouth opening, and maximum opening combined with simultaneous rotation to the right and left.
+For each selected position, the planned mandibular transformation was defined relative to the reference position, corresponding to maximum intercuspation.
+This transformation was then used to generate the geometry of the positioning splint.

-For each selected position, all 3D imaging data were registered within a common coordinate system.
-The corresponding mandibular transformation relative to the natural bite position (maximum intercuspation) was then determined, and a positioning splint realizing this transformation was designed and fabricated using 3D printing.
+For one of these target positions, two independently fabricated splints were available and were analysed separately.
+Consequently, the experiment included eight fabricated splint specimens corresponding to seven planned mandibular configurations.
+For each specimen, four independent scanning cycles were performed after repeated manual repositioning of the maxillary plaster model, the splint, and the mandibular model.
+This resulted in a total of 32 measurement samples.
+Each acquired scan was registered to the maxillary plaster model, and the achieved mandibular pose was estimated relative to the planned configuration.
+The difference between the planned and achieved mandibular positions was represented as an error transformation and used in the subsequent statistical and TMJ-distance analyses.

-Subsequently, plaster models with the splint in place were scanned using a Konica Minolta scanner mounted on a rotary table.
-Scanning was performed after repeated manual positioning of the maxillary plaster model with the applied splint and the mandibular model.
-The acquired scans were registered to the upper plaster model, and the transformation of the mandibular model in the therapeutic position relative to the scans was estimated for each acquisition.
+The experimental results should be interpreted as descriptive of the analysed acquisition--design--fabrication--positioning--measurement pipeline.
+They are not intended to provide population-level statistics or clinical validation of splint therapy.